Child Support & Children's Programs

 CHILD ADVOCACY CENTER

-The Madison County Child Advocacy Center (CAC) opened in January 2003 and continues to play a vital role in the prosecution of those perpetrators who commit crimes against the children of Madison County.
-Since its opening, more than 4,300 children have benefited from the comfortable and compassionate environment the Center provides to children.
+The Madison County Child Advocacy Center (CAC) opened in January 2003 and continues to play a vital role in the prosecution of perpetrators who commit crimes against the children of Madison County.
+Since its opening, more than 4,300 children have benefited from the comfortable and compassionate environment the CAC provides to children.

-The Child Advocacy Center provides a safe, child-friendly setting for abused children, developed to minimize their trauma.
+The Child Advocacy Center provides a safe, child-friendly setting for abused or neglected children, developed to minimize their trauma.
 By offering a neutral setting where a coordinated team of professionals can meet to observe the child being interviewed, the CAC helps reduce the need for multiple interviews and contact with the child.
 The CAC provides a setting where law enforcement, Department of Children and Family Services, State's Attorney's Office, medical and mental health professionals, can all observe the child at once so that it makes the interview process more effective and less strenuous on the child victim.